imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 **Recommendation**: Investigate the performance of the above OPCODEs and improve the implementation.

 #### EthereumJS
 The `PUSHx` opcodes are not constant, but times increase linearly with the number of bytes pushed.
 The same cannot be observed for `DUPx` and `SWAPx` opcodes.
-Also any other OPCODEs pushing to the stack behave better than a simple `PUSH1`.
+Also, any other OPCODEs pushing to the stack behave better than a simple `PUSH1`.

 **Recommendation**: Investigate the performance of the `PUSHx` OPCODEs and improve the implementation.